-Samsung’s Galaxy A family is the closest you can get to the premium S series and things got even better with the release of the Galaxy A8 and A8 Plus earlier this year.
-Apparently, it seems the tech giant has plans to expand the options in the A family with the addition of the Galaxy A6 and A6 Plus, two phones that are now official following weeks of rumors and speculations.
+Samsung’s Galaxy A family is the closest you can get to the premium S series and things got even blurrier between the two with the release of the Galaxy A8 and A8 Plus earlier this year.
+The tech giant has expanded the options in the A family with the addition of the Galaxy A6 and A6 Plus, two phones that are now official following weeks of rumors and speculations.

 - Android 8.0 Oreo OS